13 Bathroom Renovation Mistakes That Could Break Your Budget

 4. Sacrificing Storage for Style

 I love floating vanities and pedestal sinks as much as the next girl, but am I willing to sacrifice precious bathroom storage for these design choices?
-Heck no. As stunning as these finishes are, they are usually more trouble than they’re worth.
+Nope.
+As stunning as these finishes are, they are usually more trouble than they’re worth.

-Remember, the vanity is one of the only storage opportunities you have in your bathroom, so make every inch count.
-Your future self will thank you.
+When choosing a vanity, prioritize closed storage, countertop surface area, and sink size.
+Your vanity is one of the only storage opportunities you have in your bathroom, so make every inch count.

 5. Opting for More Countertop Space and Less Sinks